StackStorm/st2docs/docs/source/upgrade_notes.rst

-  performance for recent / new objects (e.g. viewing recent executions) so if you don't migrate existing database field values this means retrieving those objects will still be slow, but it doesn't affect newly created objects post v3.5 upgrade which will utilize new field type and such exhibit much better performance.
+  performance for recent / new objects (e.g. viewing recent executions) so if you don't migrate existing database field values this means retrieving those objects will still be slow, but it doesn't affect newly created objects post v3.5 upgrade which will utilize new field type and as such, exhibit much better performance.

-  By default script will run in an interactive mode and display a prompt with warning which needs to be confirmed before continuing.
+  By default script will run in an interactive mode and display a prompt with warning which needs to be acknowledged before continuing.
 If you want to run script in an non-interactive mode, pass ``--yes`` command line argument to it.

   Script also defaults to migrating data for the past 30 days.
 You can control time period for